 90 to 95 percent of ALS cases are “sporadic”, meaning these patients had no clear family history of the condition, and therefore no indication that they were at risk.
 A new study by investigators at University of Utah health shows that approximately one-fifth of these cases do have signs of a genetic predisposition toward the disease: these patients carry detrimental mutations associated with the familial form of ALS....
 Read MoreNeurology

 Department of Neurology

-The Department of Neurology at the University of Utah is committed to the conquest of neurological disease through specialized patient care, innovative research and the education of tomorrow's physicians.
+The Department of Neurology at the University of Utah is committed to ending neurological disease through specialized patient care, innovative research, and the education of tomorrow's physicians.
 Our department provides comprehensive primary and tertiary neurologic care, as well as both inpatient and outpatient neurologic consultation.

 Scientists report a significant step toward combatting two degenerative brain diseases that chip away at an individual’s ability to move, and think.
 A targeted therapy developed by scientists at University of Utah Health slows the progression of a condition in mice that mimics a rare disease called ataxia.
 In a parallel collaborative study, led by researchers at Stanford University, a nearly identical treatment improves the health of mice that model Amyotrophic Lateral Sclerosis (ALS), commonly called Lou Gehrig’s disease. ...
 Read MoreNeurology

 Highlighted in Nature, Julie R. Korenberg, PhD, MD and colleagues discuss their work on mapping the limbic system in macaques. ...
 Read MoreNeurology

 Check out what our Adult Neurology Residents have been up to! ...
 Read MoreNeurology

 The University of Utah presents at the 46th annual meeting of the Society for Neuroscience, November 12-16. ...
 Read MoreNeurology